 An example of this type of insurance bad faith might be if a person went to a carnival and was injured by one of the rides.
 They sue the carnival and win or settle the suit then the carnival’s insurance refuses to pay in an attempt to force the carnival pay out of its own pocket.

 Some insurers see acting in bad faith as a way to increase their bottom line.
 Many insurance companies receive thousands of claims every day.
-Of those that are denied, very few are ever challenged.
+Of those that are denied, very few are ever challenged by people who avail themselves of attorneys and lawyers in Los Angeles.
 By systematically denying claims the insurance company can save itself a lot of money.

 Don’t allow yourself to be just another number on their bottom line.
-If you have been a victim of insurance bad faith an attorney can help you investigate your case and seek restitution.
+If you have been a victim of insurance bad faith, our attorneys and lawyers in Los Angeles can help you investigate your case and seek restitution.

-If you would like to speak to one of our expert attorneys in regards to your bad faith case you can contact LA Injury Group, Inc. here using our contact form or call us toll free at 1-888-500-1006.
+If you would like to speak to one of our expert attorneys in regards to your bad faith case you can contact LA Injury Group, Inc. here using our contact form or call us at (818) 210-4558.